oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 Now modify **Startup.cs** to use the Okta authentication provider.

 Modify the method `ConfigureServices(IServiceCollection services)` to look like the code below.
-I've commented out a line that we will use later for authorization.
+A line is commented out on purpose.
+You will use it later for authorization.

 ```cs
 public void ConfigureServices(IServiceCollection services)